7 Introduction to the Nextflow pipeline

 Figure 7.1: The sceptre Nextflow pipeline

 The Nextflow pipeline is nearly the same as the pipeline introduced in The whole game.
 The difference is that the “Import data” step is not part of this pipeline (as we import the data into an ondisc-backed sceptre object prior to calling the Nextflow pipeline), and likewise the “Write outputs to directory” step is not part of this pipeline (as the Nextflow pipeline automatically writes results to the output directory at the end of each step).
-Furthermore, there is some redundancy built into the pipeline with respect to “Set analysis parameters:” users either can set the analysis parameters within the R console before writing the sceptre_object to disk (as described in Section 7.3), or users can specify the analysis parameters on the command line when invoking the Nextflow pipeline.
+Furthermore, there is some redundancy built into the pipeline with respect to “Set analysis parameters:” users either can set the analysis parameters within the R console before writing the sceptre_object to disk (as described in ), or users can specify the analysis parameters on the command line when invoking the Nextflow pipeline.
 The former typically is easier than the latter.

 We can advance through the Nextflow pipeline one step at a time by specifying the pipeline_stop argument. pipeline_stop takes six possible values: set_analysis_parameters, assign_grnas, run_qc, run_calibration_check, run_power_check, and run_discovery_analysis.
 When pipeline_stop is specified, the Nextflow pipeline runs through all the steps of the pipeline up to and including pipeline_stop.
 For example, if we set pipeline_stop to run_calibration_check, the Nextflow pipeline carries out the steps “Set analysis parameters,” “Assign gRNAs,” “Run quality control,” and “Run calibration check” and then stops.
 The default value of pipeline_stop is run_discovery_analysis, and so the Nextflow pipeline by default runs through to completion.